ArashAkbarinia/al-folio/_projects/DeepPursuitOfPerceptuallyUniformColourSpace.md

 The instance below contains two hidden layers of each 8 units:
 * The loss function although noisy steadily drops as we progress in the number of epochs.
 Note that the first peak at epoch 0 is because the first solution the network finds is to shrink the space range, but afterwards, it should satisfy the second constraint that brings the range of output to the range of 0 to 1.
 * Network predicts human ellipses better than $$\Delta E2000$$ (compare solid to dashed lines: lower values indicate more uniform space).
 However, it is also important to note that the prediction power of the network does not change as a function of epochs, suggesting that the initial weights make a significant impact.
-* Network predicts human colour differences data equally good as $$Delta E2000$$.
+* Network predicts human colour differences data equally good as $$\Delta E2000$$.
 It is important to note that PucsNet is only trained with pretrained colour discrimination thresholds, the fact that it obtains decent results in colour difference (a similar but different paradigm) suggests the newfound space is indeed capturing other aspects of human colour vision.